 Students can register for one credit courses for a minimum of 15 periods (lecture mode) or 30 hours (practical mode) duration during any semester when it is offered.
 Experts from the industry/Institution (KCT) may design such specialized one-credit courses based on the current technical skill requirements.
 The Department Consultative Committee (DCC) shall review and approve the syllabus, course plan, and pedagogy and assessment pattern for the course.

-One credit courses can also be offered by internal experts i.e faculty members from other departments (not belonging to the specific discipline of the programme) also can offer such courses to the students with the approval of DCC.
-All
+Note: One credit courses offered by internal expert shall be value-added courses beyond the curriculum.
+The faculty members from other departments (not belonging to the specific discipline of the programme) also can offer such courses to the students with the approval of DCC.